HengPan2007/MethSig/README.md

 The latest R version (R-4.0.2) is recommended.
 If an old version is used, users may need to install dependencies manually.
-For example, if R-3.6.3 is used, *mnormt* and *GenomeInfoDbData* need to be installed first.
+For example, if R-3.6.3 is used, *mnormt* need to be installed first.

 ``` r